 It shall also be a violation of this policy for any school community member to subject any other member of the school community to any form of retaliation, including, but not limited to, coercion, intimidation, interference, punishment, discrimination, or harassment, for reporting or filing a complaint of discrimination, cooperating in an investigation, aiding or encouraging another member of the school community to report such conduct or file a complaint, or opposing any act or practice reasonably believed to be prohibited by this policy.

+*race to include traits historically associated with race, including, but not limited to, hair texture, hair type, hair length and protective hairstyles.

 LEGAL REFS: Title VI, Civil Rights Act of 1964